List of Soul Reapers in Bleach: Sajin Komamura

 Komamura's zanpakutō is Tenken (天譴).
 Once released with the command "roar" (轟け, todoroke), Tenken creates various body parts of a giant that mimic whatever body part Komamura moves.
 For example, should Komamura swing his sword, a gigantic disembodied arm wielding a sword appears and does the same.
 Tenkens bankai, Kokujō Tengen Myō'ō (黒縄天譴明王), brings forth the entire giant, which also mimics Komamura's movements.
 Though extremely destructive, a major weakness of Komamura's bankai is that any damage inflicted on the giant is reflected upon Komamura, and any damage done to the giant's sword is reflected upon his zanpakutō, as seen when Aizen breaks Komamura's sword and severs his left arm.
 This weakness essentially makes it a bigger target to a strong enough opponent.
 According to Tōsen, Komamura's bankai is supposed to finish off the opponent in one hit, which could mean its weakness is to balance out its immense strength.
 While the weakness may seem overwhelming at first glance, Komamura and his bankai sharing one another's pain is also an advantage; because of the connection the two share, Komamura's bankai will heal at a rate proportional to how much he heals, making it the only bankai in the Soul Society capable of being restored without needing to be modified or reforged.
 After attaining the Human Transformation technique, Komamura's bankai gains a new ability, Dangai Jōe (断鎧縄衣, lit.
 "Armor Abandoned and Clad in Ropes").
 In this form, the giant sheds its armor and becomes more agile and demonic in appearance.
 Due to the nature of the technique, the giant and Komamura become virtually immune to physical damage.

-He is voiced by Tetsu Inada in the Japanese version of the anime.
+He is voiced by Tetsu Inada in the original Japanese version of the anime.
 In the English dub, he is voiced by Kim Strauss during the Soul Society Arc; JB Blanc from episodes 99 to 366; and Christopher Swindle from episode 370 onwards.